 The year under review was full of challenges and difficulties, but the Group continued its efforts to stay competitive in the market.
-Under the Group's existing property management portfolio as at 31 December 2019, it has 19 public housing estates, 4 Home Ownership Scheme ("HOS") estates awarded by the Hong Kong Housing Authority ("HA"), and 2 standalone service contracts awarded by the HA under the Group's management.
+Under the Group's existing property management portfolio as at 31 December 2020, it has 28 public housing estates and 3 Home Ownership Scheme ("HOS") estates awarded by the Hong Kong Housing Authority ("HA").

-The total revenue of the Group for the year ended 31 December 2019 was approximately HK\$413.96 million (2018: HK\$371.21 million), representing an increase of approximately 11.52% as compared with last year.
-The operating profit of the Group for the year ended 31 December 2019 was approximately HK\$7.46 million (2018: HK\$15.12 million), representing a decrease of approximately 50.66% as compared with last year.
-The decrease in operating profit was mainly attributable to (i) increase in employee benefits expenses resulting from salary increment and the fact that more staff members and workers were employed after the commencement of services for the two new public housing estates and one HOS estate in April 2019: (ii) increase in insurance expense and guarantee fees; and (iii) increase in cleaning material costs.
+The total revenue of the Group for the year ended 31 December 2020 was approximately HK\$459.42 million (2019: HK\$413.96 million), representing an increase of approximately 10.98% as compared with last year.
+The operating profit of the Group for the year ended 31 December 2020 was approximately HK\$22.19 million (2019: HK\$7.46 million), representing an increase of approximately 197.45% as compared with last year.
+The increase in operating profit was mainly attributable to (i) increase in pricing of new property management service contracts; (ii) the upward adjustment on service fee for some of the Group's existing contracts in according with the adjustment mechanism as stipulated in those contracts; (iii) closer monitoring over both the employee benefit expense and various operating expense items; and (iv) receipt of the government's subsidies under the anti-epidemic fund set up by the Hong Kong Government.

-The basic and diluted earnings per share for the year ended 31 December 2019 was HK0.90 cents (2018: earnings per share of HK1.52 cents).
+The basic and diluted earnings per share for the year ended 31 December 2020 was HK2.43 cents (2019: earnings per share of HK0.90 cents).

-The Board recommended the payment of a final dividend of HK\$0.005 per share, totalling HK\$4 million for the year ended 31 December 2019 (2018: HK\$4 million).
-Other than final dividend, the Company has not declared any interim or special dividend for the year ended 31 December 2019 (2018: Nil).
+The Board recommended the payment of a final dividend of HK\$0.015 per share, totalling HK\$12.00 million for the year ended 31 December 2020 (2019: HK\$4.00 million).
+Other than final dividend, the Company has not declared any interim or special dividend for the year ended 31 December 2020 (2019: Nil).

-Details of the Group's performance, financial position and results of operation for the year ended 31 December 2019 will be more particularly discussed in the section headed "Management Discussion and Analysis" in this annual report.
+Details of the Group's performance, financial position and results of operation for the year ended 31 December 2020 will be more particularly discussed in the section headed "Management Discussion and Analysis" in this annual report.